louizaferiel/quizappforkriha/README.md

 # quizappforkriha
-This my first mvp app that i coded for kriha startup, i created a mini app so the user can chosse between different rubrics thant display its choices
+This my first mvp app that i coded for kriha startup, i created a mini app so the user can chosse between different rubrics then display its choices